It happens. You buy new chicks and every spring you buy MORE new chicks. With all the new animals coming to your homestead it takes a little time.

 The first time I opened up the crate to let the chickens out was at night.
 When the older hens and our rooster were already tucked in for bed.

-There have been the occasional pecks but nothing that is cause for concern.
-Chickens establish a pecking order for a reason.
-The best part of introducing this flock was having the six new ones together.
-In the past we only had two at one time being introduced to the flock and it didn’t go as well.
+The best part of introducing this flock had the six new ones together.
+In the past, we only had two at one time being introduced to the flock, and it didn’t go as well.

 Wondering when your chickens can go outside?

 My frugal tip for this is to keep an eye out for old dog crates/rabbit cages.
-Whether its on the side of the road, garage sale or craigslist.
+Whether it’s on the side of the road, garage sale or Craigslist.
 It is so nice to have extra on hand.
-For chickens its nice to use to keep a sick bird, a broody hen, the list goes on.
+For chickens, it’s nice to use to keep a sick bird, a broody hen, the list goes on.

 To recap: Put your chicks in a crate inside your chicken coop.
 Let them get acquainted safely to the new flock.
 We did six days.
 I would say no less than three since it seems to be three days for chickens to adjust to a new coop.
 Let them out at night and keep an eye on them the next day!

 Our new flock of chickens still only go out of the coop a few hours a day.
-It’s so cute but they are quite timid yet of the outdoors.
+It’s so cute, but they are quite timid yet of the outdoors.
 In time they will be roaming around and trying to get into our gardens like the rest of the chickens.

 Heather Levin